 How do I protect myself and my family from rabies?

 Rabies deaths in people are preventable through prompt appropriate medical care.
-If you think you may have been exposed to rabies, please contact your health care provider right away.
+If you think you may have been exposed to rabies, you should contact your health care provider immediately.

-1) Be a responsible pet owner.
-Keep your cats and dogs up-to-date on all their rabies vaccinations.
-Maintain control of your pets by keeping them under direct supervision to reduce their exposure to wildlife that may be infected with rabies.
-License your pets to ensure they can be returned to you if they get out or run away.
+- Be a responsible pet owner.
+Keep your cats and dogs up-to-date on their rabies vaccinations.
+Maintain control of your pets by keeping them under direct supervision to reduce their exposure to wildlife.
+License your pets to ensure they can be returned to you if they get out.
 Spay or neuter your pets to help reduce the number of unwanted pets that may not be properly cared for or regularly vaccinated.
-Call animal control to remove all stray animals from your neighborhood since these animals may be unvaccinated or ill.
+Call Peninsula Humane Society & SPCA at 650-340-8200 to remove all stray or dead animals from your neighborhood since these animals may be unvaccinated or ill.

-2) Avoid contact with unfamiliar animals.
+- Avoid contact with unfamiliar animals.
 Enjoy wild animals from a distance.
-Do not handle or feed wild animals and place litter in closed garbage cans.
-Never adopt or bring wild animals into your home.
+Do not handle or feed wild animals.
+Place litter in closed garbage cans.
+Never bring wild animals into your home.
 Teach your children to never handle unfamiliar domestic or wild animals even if they appear friendly.
-Prevent bats from entering areas where they may come in contact with people or pets.
-When traveling abroad, be sure to avoid contact with animals (especially dogs) in developing countries where rabies is very common.
+Prevent bats from entering areas where they may come in contact with people or pets by securing all areas of access.
+When traveling abroad, avoid contact with animals (especially dogs) in developing countries where rabies is very common.

 How do I protect my pet from rabies?

 Vaccinating your pet is the best way to prevent exposure.